- First Name

 - About Me

 I am a practicing digital public historian.
-Through my position as a Digital History Associate at the Roy Rosenzweig Center for History and New Media at George Mason University, I have contributed to content-focused projects such as the award-winning Histories of the National Mall website, the Papers of the War Department community transcription project, and the podcast Consolation Prize.
-In this position, particularly for the Omeka team, I have developed and conducted training workshops for a variety of skill levels.
+Through my position as a Digital History Associate at the Roy Rosenzweig Center for History and New Media at George Mason University, I have contributed to content-focused projects such as the award-winning Histories of the National Mall, the Papers of the War Department digital collection & community transcription project, and the podcast Consolation Prize.
+I have developed and conducted training workshops for students, scholars, and creators at various skill levels, for digital humanities tools including Omeka and Tropy.
+I am currently working on the tool DataScribe and the projects Death by Numbers and Hearing the Americas.

-I am committed to accessibility above and beyond the baseline of legal requirements, and inspired by Roy Rosenzweig’s wish to “democratize the study of the past”.
+I am committed to accessibility above and beyond the baseline of legal requirements.
+I am inspired by Roy Rosenzweig’s wish to “democratize the study of the past”.

 - Recent Publications